Danira98/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression on Predict MPG

 In order to predict the mpg of the MechaCars , we used linear regression for multiple independent variables.
 We considered the column mpg as the dependent variable and used the remainding variables as the independent variables being compared too.
-After using the built in fuction for a linear model,lm(), we can observe the following results:
+After using the built in fuction for a linear model, lm(), we can observe the following results:

 - The intercept will be at (0,-1.040e+02)
 - The variables and coefficients that contain a significantly small p value are the intercept, vehicle_length and ground_clearance.
 Furthermore, since the p values are smaller than 0.0001, these values provide a non=random amount of variance to the mpg values in the data set since the probability of being wrong is very small.